pacexy/flow/README.md

 ### Setup the environment variables

-Rename all `.env.local.example`s to `.env.local` and setup the environment variables.
+Copy and rename all `.env.local.example`s to `.env.local` and setup the environment variables.

 ### Run the apps